To my friend Pam with whom I share an admiration for turtles.

 The message from her dad was short and to the point.
 Are you safe? he wanted to know.
 Hershey is fine.
 Come home any time, he added.
 She replied I’m driving to a prison in Gardner, Mass.
 I’ll tell you more later.
 She purposely didn’t mention the morning nausea.
 Her dad was a worrier.

 On the tracking map, she watched Leddy continue her migration further up the east coast.
 Imprinted deep within that turtle brain was the memory of a northern feeding ground where thousands of jellyfish beckoned.
 It seems both Leddy and I are on a journey … except the turtle actually knows where she’s going.

 She once read an inspiring story about inmates who trained puppies to become service dogs.
 On the spur of the moment, she had decided to drive to one of the prisons in Massachusetts to see for herself.

 Checking into a roadside motel near Milford, New Hampshire for the night, she was relieved to discover a microwave oven in her room.
-She had bought 12 cans of Hormel chili at a gas station convenience store along the way.
+She bought 12 cans of Hormel chili at a gas station convenience store along the way.
 Enough to have three cans a day for the next four days.
 Inexplicably, canned chili con carne was now the only food she wanted.
 And the only food she could keep down.
-Leddy’s quest for jellyfish no longer seemed so odd.
+Leddy’s singular quest for jellyfish no longer seemed so odd.

 She pulled into the visitors parking lot of the prison compound with her radio blaring, shouting along to Miranda Lambert’s “Highway Vagabond.”
 It was a good road song that reflected her state of mind.
 She stayed in her truck until the song finished.